peterjpitcher/eventplanner1.0/docs/enhancements/v1.0/implementation-plan.md

 - Better mobile responsiveness
 - Offline functionality with service workers

-These items will be considered for future enhancement phases after successful deployment of the core system.
+These items will be considered for future enhancement phases after successful deployment and user acceptance of the core system.